DataLinx/eclipsephp-core/docs/Documentation.md

     lando start
     ````

 That's it!
 Open the provided link and the public page should be shown.
 Add `/admin` to the URL to see the admin panel.
-The database is already migrated and seeded and the test logins have already been set.
+The database is already migrated and seeded, and the test logins have already been set.

 By doing these few steps you now have a functional Filament app with our Eclipse core package.